natandaniel/java-8-code-samples/README.md

   1.1 _HelloFunctionalInterface_ : **a custom functional interface** used to illustrate how to work with them and compare the use of lambdas to the tradiotional **_anonymous class_**.
 The functional interface provides an abstract method **to say hello**.

   1.1 _PredicateMain_ : a sample demonstrating the use of Java's **Predicate** functional interface.
-It provides a method called test that takes an object as a parameter and returns a boolean.
+It provides an abstract method called **test** that takes an object as a parameter and returns a boolean.